niltonlk/PD_python/README.md

 # Output
 - spike_recorder.txt: text file containig two colums with neuron id and spike time in (ms)
 - raster_plot.png: raster plot of the

+# Scaled down version
+There is a scaled down version in scaled branch which contains connectivity data and sample output